mathisbot/homomorph-rust/README.md

 #### Retrieving $x$ with only $T$

 Often, bruteforce or the use of order relations compatible with the encryption function can be used to break the encryption.
-In our case, the parameter $\mathcal{U}$ is used to confuse and increase the $2^\tau$ the number of possibilities.
+In our case, the parameter $\mathcal{U}$ is used to confuse and increase to $2^\tau$ the number of possibilities.

 #### $\tau$